DataDog/dd-trace-rb/docs/GettingStarted.md

     collection = client[:people]
     collection.insert_one({ name: 'Steve' })

-    # to change the MongoDB service, use the Pin object
-    pin = Datadog::Pin.get_from(client)
+    # In case you want to override the global configuration for a certain client instance
+    Datadog.configure(client) do |c|
-    pin.service = 'mongodb-primary'
+      c.service_name = 'mongodb-primary'
+    end

 ### Net/HTTP